JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 box(corner1,  corner2, vertices=true)
 ```

-`box` is also able to draw some of the other Luxor objects, such as BoundingBoxes and Table cells.

-[`box`](@ref) also returns the coordinates of the corners.
+[`box`](@ref) is also able to draw some of the other Luxor objects, such as BoundingBoxes and Table cells, and usually also returns the coordinates of the corners.

 ```julia
 box(Point(0, 0), 100, 100)
 ```

 ```
 4-element Array{Point,1}:
  Point(-50.0, 50.0)